 However, at almost twice the rate of inflation that will be a painful hike for many households to absorb, with many budgets already stretched to the breaking point.

-If you're not eligible, there are other ways to cut your Council Tax bill, which we have set out below.
+Thankfully, there are steps you can take to cut your annual Council Tax bill, which we'll look at below.

-The Council Tax system was established in 1993 when every property was placed into a valuation band.
+The Council Tax system was established in 1993 when every property was placed in a valuation band.
 It replaced the old rates system based on the rental value of homes.